lidofinance/lido-improvement-proposals/LIPS/lip-33.md

 ##### Operator addition to `OperatorGroup`

 To become eligible for deposits, a Node Operator should be a part of an OperatorGroup in the [`MetaRegistry.sol`](#MetaRegistrysol).
-Adding to the group is a permissioned operation performed by CMC.
+Adding to the group is a permissioned operation performed by CMC via EasyTrack.

 #### Stake Allocation